nkiruka/IntegersAndArrays/README.md

 ```
 The method should return 4 in this case because 4 of these pairs match (2-2, 5-5, 8-8, and 1-1).

 2. Design and implement a method that checks if the digits in the input positive integer forms a palindrome.
 The method returns true if the digits in the input form a palindrome.
-The method returns false otherwise.<\br>
+The method returns false otherwise.</br>
 For example, 12521 and 4554 are palindromes.
 326725 is not a palindrome.

 3. Design and implement a method that computes factorial of the input non-negative integer and returns it.
 Factorial of a number, 'n' is represented as *n!* and is defined as follows: